All Episodes

 When his report comes to you, will you share it with us as much as possible?

-Consistent with the regulations and the law, yes.
+Consistent with regulations and the law, yes.

-Number one, and number two, uh where he didn't go along or with the issue of locker up or didn't know much about the uranium one deal, that would be a a third issue that people were concerned about.
+And number two, where he didn't go along with the issue of locker-up or didn't know much about the Uranium One deal.

 We have his general counsel, James Baker.